ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 Native Node Support: Connect directly to your local Bitcoin node for ultimate privacy.

-True Self-Custody: Generate addresses with full access to both public and private keys—embodying the principle: "Not your keys, not your coins."
+True Self-Custody: Generate addresses with full access to both public and private keys – embodying the principle: "Not your keys, not your coins."

 Self-Hosted Bitcoin Block Explorer: Monitor balances and transaction history locally.